cabal-club/cable/readme.md

 Indicate a desire to stop receiving responses for any request.

 Some requests stay open and wait for data to arrive.
 You can close these long-running subscriptions using a cancel request.

+Receiving this request indicates that any further responses sent back using the given `req_id` may be discarded.

 field        | type                | desc
 -------------|---------------------|-----------------------------------
 `msg_len`    | `varint`            | number of bytes in this message `msg_type`   | `varint`            |
-`req_id`     | `u8[4]`             | stop receiving results for this id
+`req_id`     | `u8[4]`             | stop receiving results for this request id
 `ttl`        | `varint`            | ignored

 This request should be passed along to any peers to which this peer has forwarded the original request.